shield-9/opcache-dashboard/readme.txt

 == Frequently Asked Questions ==

 = This plugin is broken!
-You're scum! =
+Thanks for nothing! =
 First of all, we supports PHP 5.4+, MySQL 5.5+, WordPress 3.8+.
 Old software(vulnerable!) is not supported.
 If you're in supported environment, please create [pull request](https://github.com/shield-9/opcache-dashboard/compare/) or [issue](https://github.com/shield-9/opcache-dashboard/issues/new).